keenlabs/KeenClient-iOS/README.md

 ...

-// Add custom logger before enabling logging so
-// a default NSLog logger won't be created and added internally
-// Do this after calling enableLogging if you'd like
-// the internal NSLog logger in addition to your custom logger KeenClient.addLogSink(ExampleLogger())
+// Add custom logger KeenClient.addLogSink(ExampleLogger())
+// Optionally, disable logging to NSLog KeenClient.setIsNSLogEnabled(false);
 // Set desired log level.
 Only messages at or below
 // this log level are sent to the logger KeenClient.setLogLevel(.verbose)